What are the key changes to benefits in Labour’s welfare overhaul?

 The savings from this will be “reinvested into work support and training opportunities” for young people, according to the paper

-Around 66,000 young people aged 18 to 21 years old were claiming the health element of UC, according to most recent government data.
+Over 106,000 young people aged 18 to 21 years old were claiming the health element of UC in December, according to most recent government data.

 The age at which children are transitioning to PIP from the Disability Living Allowance is also increasing from 16 to 18 years old.